nalipour/MLwithPython/README.md

 # MLwithPython
-Personal projects in ML using Scikit-Learn and TensorFlow
+Learning of Scikit-Learn and TensorFlow with examples from Aurélien Géron's book